laszukdawid/terminal-agent/Readme.md

 To use `agent` with OpenAI, you need to set the `OPENAI_API_KEY` environment variable with your individual key, and then set the provider to `openai`.

-Setting `openai` provider with `gpt-4o-mini` model can be done via:
+Setting `openai` provider with `gpt-4o-mini` model can be done with `task run:set:openai` or directly

 ```sh
 $ agent config set provider openai